ploperations/repo_standards/README.md

 1. Configure protected branch rules:
     1. Navigate to `Settings --> Branches` and click `Add rule`
-    1. In the `Branch name pattern` box type `main`
+    2. In the `Branch name pattern` box type `main`
-    1. Under `Protect matching branches` check all 5 boxes.
+    3. Under `Protect matching branches` check all 5 boxes.
 Set them as shown here:

       ![rule-settings-image](rule-settings-image.png)
-    1. Click the green `Create` button at the bottom
+    4. Click the green `Create` button at the bottom
-1. Automatically delete merged branches
+2. Automatically delete merged branches
-    1. Navigate to `Settings --> Options --> Merge button` and enable `Automatically delete head branches`.
+    - Navigate to `Settings --> Options --> Merge button` and enable `Automatically delete head branches`.

 ### Integrate with Jira

-Please follow the instructions at https://confluence.puppetlabs.com/display/HELP/GitHub in the section titled "Integrating GitHub Repos with Jira via JIRA DVCS" to setup integration with Jira.
+Please follow the instructions in [confluence](https://confluence.puppetlabs.com/display/HELP/GitHub) in the section titled "Integrating GitHub Repos with Jira via JIRA DVCS" to setup integration with Jira.

 ## Puppet module standards